 20.3.4 In Edition 6, the Date prototype object is not a Date instance.
 In previous editions it was a Date instance whose TimeValue was NaN.

-22.1.3 In Edition 6, the Array prototype object is not a Array instance.
+22.1.3 In Edition 6, the Array prototype object is not an Array instance.
 In previous editions it was an Array instance with a length property whose value was +0.

 21.1.3 In Edition 6, the String prototype object is not a String instance.
 In previous editions it was a String instance whose String value was the empty string.